System Path Redirection

 • when the ApplyPathRedirRules support function is called with tp32BitPreferSystem32 in the target process parameter

-64-bit 64-bit System32no change System32 is correct as-is when the input path and target process are both 64-bit.
+64-bit 64-bit System32no change System32 is correct as-is when the entry and target process are both 64-bit.

 Any 64-bit SysnativeSystem32